 Recently, the 2016 Town Meeting unanimously approved the purchase of 12.51 acres adjacent to the last remaining farm in West Boylston.
 Located south of the intersection of Goodale and Lee Streets, the wooded hilltop on the West Boylston and Holden line provides opportunities for passive recreation, including camping, hiking, snowshoeing and dog walking, according to the GWLT.
 The property is adjacent to 100-plus acres protected as working farmland, has pasture views to the south, and forms a corridor with Massachusetts Department of Conservation and Recreation lands to the north.

-46 http://www.telegram.com/news/20161019/west-boylston-town-meeting-votes-to-protect-12-acres-next-to-last-working-farm buildings, an area for future expansion of the high school, and some of the parking necessary for those buildings.
+Most of the property that is owned by the town is specifically managed by the Parks Commission.
+The schools own the land that is under the buildings, an area for future expansion of the high school, and some of the parking necessary for those buildings.
 There are parcels of Publicly owned land under the West Boylston Municipal Lighting Plant and the West Boylston Housing Authority, but these do not contain "open spaces or recreational" opportunities.
 One large tract of open space owned by the town is the town's former landfill, which has been closed and properly capped.
 Located on the southern part of Route 140, a solar array has been constructed.